GavPro0/nestjs-typeorm/README.md

 ## Description

-A persitence data backend with TypeORM for simple web store using [NestJS](https://github.com/nestjs/nest).
+A persistence data backend with TypeORM for simple web store using [NestJS](https://github.com/nestjs/nest).

 ## Installation